furious-luke/polecat/README.md

 A lean, powerful, and enjoyable web framework.

+## Warning

+This is *very* alpha software.
+It is not yet fully functional and will certainly eat your cat.

 ## Discussion

 Django has always been one of my favorite web frameworks.
 The Django